solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 })
 ```

-The timeout configurations, along with the configurations related to the retry behavior, are extremely useful knobs that you can use to control the behavior of your producer in case of a failure.
+The timeout configurations, along with the configurations related to the retry behavior, are **extremely useful knobs** that you can use to control the behavior of your producer in case of a failure.

 ## 'At least once' guarantee

 There is one more thing to mention, that is implicitly related to request failures and retries.
 Though the records are guaranteed to be ordered within a shard and each record will end up in exactly one shard (thanks to the partition keys), _Kinesis Streams_ does not provide the "exactly once" guarantee.
 This means that you will have **duplicate records** in a shard every now and then.

 One of the reasons for this is the network timeouts and retries we discussed above.
 For instance, a request to write a record might actually go through but the response never gets back to the producer, so the request times out and the same record is being written again with a retry.
 And now we have two records with identical data.
-Also, there are various reasons why a consumer might consume the same record several times.
+Also, there are various reasons why a consumer might consume the same record multiple times.

 This is also a common consideration in distributed systems and the best way to address it is to build your downstream applications to be **idempotent**.
 That is, to build an application that will tolerate the possible [duplicates in data](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-duplicates.html).